Reimagining Leadership Together Globally

 Photo by Jehyun Sung on Unsplash

-This week’s article is provided by Dr. JJ Walcutt, scientist, innovator and author, and Jason Armendariz.
-It is a companion to JJ’s interview on Innovating Leadership, Co-creating Our Future titled Building a Culture of Brain Health, Growth, and Effectiveness that aired on Tuesday, August 31st.
+This week’s article is provided by Dr. JJ Walcutt, scientist, innovator and author, and Jason Armendariz as a companion to JJ’s podcast Building a Culture of Brain Health, Growth, and Effectiveness.

 Here is a short clip from Maureen and JJ’s interview: